leanprover/fp-lean/functional-programming-lean/src/monads.md

 ```lean
 {{#example_decl Examples/Monads.lean set}}
 ```
-Finally, two computations that use state can be sequence by finding both the output state and return value of the first function, then passing them both into the next function:
+Finally, two computations that use state can be sequenced by finding both the output state and return value of the first function, then passing them both into the next function:
 ```lean
 {{#example_decl Examples/Monads.lean andThenState}}
 ```